deliveroo/deliveroo.engineering/README.md

     # good - fetch raises a KeyError making the problem obvious
     heroes.fetch(:supermann)
     ```
-* Use `fetch` with second argument to use a default value with inexpensive call
+* Use `fetch` with second argument to use a default which has an immediate value like`String`, `Fixnum`, etc or makes an inexpensive call

    ```Ruby
    batman = { name: 'Bruce Wayne', is_evil: false }